Applying to Otago is a simple process. All you need to do is:

 - APIEL Advanced Placement International English Language Examination - Grade 4 or higher

 - Pearson Test of English (PTE) Academic - Overall score of 64 with no communicative skills score below 57

 The following programmes require higher levels of achievement than the minimum requirements listed above:

-- Postgraduate Diploma/Master of Public Health - IELTS of 7.5 - must be provided before applications will be considered
+- Postgraduate Diploma/Master/PhD in Public Health - IELTS of 7.5 - must be provided before applications will be considered

-- Graduate Diploma of Teaching - IELTS of 7.5 in the academic module with no individual band below 7.5
+- Master of Teaching and Learning - IELTS of 7.5 in the academic module with no individual band below 7.5

 - Postgraduate Marketing - IELTS of 7.0 in the academic module

 - Postgraduate Dentistry, Law, and Surveying courses -

 • Internet-based TOEFL - 102 or better with a minimum of 24 in each section